IND Queens Boulevard Line: Route

 The line continues west through the 53rd Street Tunnel under the East River into Manhattan.
-After Lexington Avenue–53rd Street, the westbound tracks rise above the eastbound tracks.
-A flying junction after Fifth Avenue/53rd Street, ties the westbound tracks into the southbound local tracks of the IND Sixth Avenue Line, which begin here as a merge of these connection tracks and the IND 63rd Street Line.
+After Lexington Avenue–53rd Street, the westbound track rises above the eastbound track.
+A flying junction after Fifth Avenue/53rd Street, ties the westbound track into the southbound local tracks of the IND Sixth Avenue Line, which begin here as a merge of these connection tracks and the IND 63rd Street Line.
 At that junction, the Sixth Avenue express tracks turn west under 53rd Street, just to the south of the Queens Boulevard Line.
 The two lines share platforms at Seventh Avenue, but no connecting tracks are present.

-Then the Queens Boulevard Line turns south below the IND Eighth Avenue Line with separate lower-level platforms at 50th Street.
-Then the tracks split to join the local and express tracks of the Eighth Avenue Line north of 42nd Street–Port Authority Bus Terminal.
+The Queens Boulevard Line then turns south below the IND Eighth Avenue Line with separate lower-level platforms at 50th Street.
+Afterward, the tracks split to join the local and express tracks of the Eighth Avenue Line north of 42nd Street–Port Authority Bus Terminal.
 At that station, a special lower platform formerly served a single southbound track from the Queens Boulevard Line, merging with both southbound tracks of the Eighth Avenue Line south of the station; the long-disused platform was demolished in June 2013 to make way for the extension of the IRT Flushing Line.